Frequently Asked Questions:

 Yes, the minimum contribution of £2 per session applies to everyone who attends the course.
 This is a condition required by Community Partnerships who have provided the money for us to run this programme.

 I am not confident with reading and writing.
-Will this be a problem for me on the course?
+Will this be a problem for me during sessions?

-During the sessions we mostly talk through the material, supported by PowerPoint presentations.
-We do give out some worksheets and information sheets, but you will still get plenty from the course even if you do not use these.
-If you are happy our support worker can help you to fill in the worksheets during the course.
-Please let us know before the course starts if you would like some help and we can discuss the best way to support you with this.
+If you need some assistance, our support worker can help you to fill in worksheets during your course.
+Please let us know before your course starts if you would like some help and we can discuss the best way to support you with this.